Pratikshinde55/Ansible-loadBalancer-webserver-configuration/README.md

 Now Create Webserver (Backend) playbook and here hosts for webserver playbook is "web" group, in web group two instances are kept:

+In this playbook 1st Task install Httpd package , 2nd Task is Install php package which is because my webpage in the for of '.php' , 3rd is Deploy web page index.php to destination "/var/www/html/"
+& 4th Task for start httpd service:

     #vim webserver.yml

 ![Screenshot 2024-03-08 191743](https://github.com/Pratikshinde55/Ansible-loadBalancer-webserver-configuration/assets/145910708/307945c7-0c30-4c0b-bcee-e35ed336d058)